helixsoftco/vuelix/README.md

 ### 📑 Layouts system

-Vue components in the `src/layouts` dir as used as layouts.
+Vue components in the `src/layouts` dir are used as layouts.
 By default, `default.vue` will be used unless an alternative is specified in the route meta.

 You can specify the layout in the page's SFCs like this: